Inkering/biologically-illustrated/artists/tools.md

 ![twsbi 580 alr Prussian blue fountain pen](/process/twsbi.png)

 For inking these pieces, I used a TWSBI brand 580 ALR fountain pen with waterproof ink.
 For the borders I used a fine nib, and for the rest of the line work I used an extra-fine nib.
+Fountain pens strike a nice balance between laying down a consistent line and, well, not being extremely messy.
+Rapidograph technical pens are a good alternative.

 ![holbein watercolour palette](/process/palette.jpg)